vahed/novocare1/readme.md

-Novocare Laravel application is a prototype a health care system to enables the doctors and patients to records and update their data in Mysql database.
+Novocare Laravel application is a prototype of a health care system enabling the GP employees and patients to records and to update their data in Mysql database tables.
 The features include:
 1. Login and Register
 2. Filter user patients and GP staff
 3. Reset password